Geralt-Targaryen/SVIP/README.md

 For all length policies, two decoding stratigies are available: greedy decoding and temperature sampling with temperature = 1.
 Change the `sample` argument to switch between them.

 Note that our experiments are run on A100 GPUs with 40GB memory.
-If you use other types of GPUs, please modify the `memory_first_gpu` and `memory_per_gpu` arguments accordingly. `memory_first_gpu` specifies the memory reserved for the target model on the frst GPU, while `memory_per_gpu` specifies the memory reserved on each of the rest GPUs.
+If you use other types of GPUs, please modify the `memory_first_gpu` and `memory_per_gpu` arguments accordingly. `memory_first_gpu` specifies the memory reserved for the target model on the frst GPU, while `memory_per_gpu` specifies the memory reserved on each of the remaining GPUs.
 Draft model is placed on the first GPU, so please take that into consideration when setting `memory_first_gpu`.
 These two arguments are only used if more than one GPU is used.

 #### GliDe with a CaPE